Luthaf/rascaline/docs/src/references/api/python/splines.rst

 Splined radial integrals
 ========================

-Classes for generating splines which can be used as tabulated radial integrals in the various SOAP and LODE calculators.

-..
-All classes are based on :py:class:`rascaline.utils.RadialIntegralSplinerBase`.
-..
-We provides several ways to compute a radial integral: you may chose and
-.. initialize a pre defined atomic density and radial basis and provide them to
-.. :py:class:`rascaline.utils.SoapSpliner` or
+The classes presented here can take arbitrary radial basis function and density;
-.. :py:class:`rascaline.utils.LodeSpliner`.
-Both classes require `scipy`_ to be
-.. installed in order to perform the numerical integrals.
+and compute the radial integral that enters many density-based representations such as SOAP and LODE.
+This enables using arbitrary, user-defined basis functions and density with the existing calculators.
+Both classes require `scipy`_ to be installed in order to perform the numerical integrals.

-.. autoclass:: rascaline.utils.SoapSpliner
+.. autoclass:: rascaline.splines.SoapSpliner
     :members:
-    :show-inheritance:

-.. autoclass:: rascaline.utils.LodeSpliner
+.. autoclass:: rascaline.splines.LodeSpliner
     :members:
-    :show-inheritance:

 .. _`scipy`: https://scipy.org